radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 ## System Description

-Applications RP is a Radius component that acts as resource provider for application and its resources.
-It communicates over HTTP.
-The RP has a Datastore for storing Radius data, Message Queue for processing asynchronous request and a Secret Store for storing sensitive information such as certficates.
-All these are configurable components and support multiple implementations.
-Users and Clients cannot directly communicate with Applications RP.
+Applications RP is a Radius control-plane microservice that acts as resource provider for application and its resources.
+When users deploy an application using Radius, Applications RP manages the lifecycle of the created resources on the user's behalf.

+- Deploying an application may launch the user application's code on the same cluster as Radius, or a different cluster.

+- Deploying application may created resources in the cloud using Recipes.
+These *recipes* are bicep or terraform code, and are responsible for creating These  application infrastructure components like databases.

+- As a result, Applications RP has access to the user's cloud credentials and can managed the user's cloud resources.

+Resource providers (including Applications RP) communicate over HTTP and manage the lifecycle of resources.
+See the [architecture documentation](https://docs.radapp.io/concepts/technical/architecture/) for more context.
+Users and clients cannot directly communicate with Applications RP.
 They instead communicate with UCP.
 UCP forwards relevant requests to Applications RP.
-Applications may have Kubernetes resources.
-Applications RP manages these resources on the user's behalf.
-This may launch user application's code on the same cluster as Radius, or a different cluster.
-It also has access to user's cloud credentials and manages user's cloud resources.
-Applications RP can invoke *recipes* which are bicep or terraform code.
-These recipes are used to deploy application infrastructure components like databases.
+The RP has a datastore for storing Radius data, message queue for processing asynchronous requests, and a secret Store for storing sensitive information such as certificates.
+All these are configurable components and support multiple implementations.

 ### Architecture

-Application RP recieves HTTP requests from UCP.
-It does not interface directly with user/ cli.
-These requests have untrusted json payloads.
-RP validates these payloads before consuming them.

 The RP consists of four types of resource providers for managing various types of resources in an application. `Applications.Core` resource provider manages core application resources such as application, environment, container and gateways. `Applications.Dapr` resource provider manages all dapr resources that are deployed as part of application. `Applications.Datastore` resource provider supports provisioning SQL database, Mongo DB and Redis Cache.
 `Applications.Messaging` resources provider manages queues such as Rabbit MQ.